Signs of Acid reflux on Teeth

 April 17, 2023

-Acid reflux, also known as gastroesophageal reflux disease (GERD) is a common condition that affects millions of people every year.
+Acid reflux, also known as gastroesophageal reflux disease (GERD), is a common condition that affects millions of people every year.
 It occurs when stomach acid flows back into the esophagus, causing irritation and discomfort.
 However, did you know that acid reflux can also have negative effects on your teeth?
+If your answer is no, then worry not.

 COMMON SIGNS OF ACID REFLUX ON TEETH